 2026 Perspectives on Corporate Law

 Corporate law is changing - and so are the roles of those who practice it.
-This panel will bring together Michelle Redekopp of MLT Aikins and Don O'Hara of Roblin West Law, senior practitioners with vast experience and knowledge in the area of Corporate law; Nancy Zettler, an in-house senior counsel working with Pollard Banknote; and lastly, Marty Fisher, President of The Show and Tell Agency, who collectively will engage in a wide-ranging discussion moderated by Nick Noonan of Fillmore Riley LLP and Donn Pirie of D'Arcy & Deacon LLP.
+This panel will bring together Michelle Redekopp of MLT Aikins and Don O'Hara of Roblin West Law, senior practitioners with vast experience and knowledge in the area of Corporate law; Nancy Zettler, an in-house general counsel working with Pollard Banknote; and lastly, Marty Fisher, President of The Show and Tell Agency, who collectively will engage in a wide-ranging discussion moderated by Nick Noonan of Fillmore Riley LLP and Donn Pirie of D'Arcy & Deacon LLP.
 Panelists will explore how corporate lawyers and business leaders are navigating challenges such as supply chain disruptions, the rise of AI, and evolving approaches to risk management across industries.
-Attendees will gain fresh perspectives on the skills and strategies needed to succeed in today’s complex business environment.
+Attendees will gain fresh perspectives on the skills and strategies needed to succeed in today's complex business environment.

 This session is being presented by the MBA Business Law Section.

-Speakers: - Nancy Zettler, In-House at Pollard Banknote Limited
+- Nancy Zettler, In-House at Pollard Banknote Limited

 - Michelle Redekopp, MLT Aikins LLP